centreon/centreon-documentation/versioned_docs/version-23.04/graph-views/map-web-create-standard-map.md

 - **Style tab:** to customize shapes, links and text.
 - **Text tab:** to format all text elements.
 - **Arrange tab:** to organize elements on the drawing canvas (size, position, alignment) and place them regarding different layers.

+## Save the perspective of your map

+For an optimal user experience, you can save the perspective (zoom and position) of your map.
+So each time you open your map, you will find it in the position that suits you best.

+- **In edition mode:** the perspective is saved as soon as you click on the **Save** button.

+- **In view mode:** click the **Save perspective** button and a message will confirm the perspective is saved.